 In addition to the one hour career insight talks, in response to demand from schools, colleges and volunteers we have extended the system to include a number of additional activities that teachers can select volunteer from.
 These follow the same format of a one hour a year commitment and include:

-Mock Interviews – helping young people practise their communication skills in realistic interview scenarios for jobs, Apprenticeships, Higher Education entry etc.
+Mock Interviews – helping young people practise their communication skills in realistic interview scenarios for jobs, Apprenticeships and Higher Education entry.

 Numeracy – taking part in a numeracy related activity with a group of primary school children.
 This could be a one off activity which could evolve into more regular involvement if you and the school both wish.

 Reading – reading to children or listening to them read in a primary school, either individually or in groups.
 This could be a one off activity which could evolve into more regular involvement if you and the school both wish.

 School Governor – volunteers interested in an informal discussion with schools about becoming a school governor, and schools looking for people to join their governing body can select this activity.

 Find your old school – we have just completed a major upgrade to the matching making software following feedback from teachers and volunteers.
 You can now find your old state primary or secondary school/college through Inspiring the Future and indicate if you are willing to go back and talk to current students.
 Log in here: http://www.inspiringthefuture.org/